Frequently asked questions

 - You must take care to practice physical distancing and good hygiene.
 Security and College personnel will help to ensure that these preventative measures are respected.

-- You must have your own mask, which you must wear at all times, except when you are seated in a classroom.
-If you lose or must dispose of your mask while on campus, you can get another one at Reception.
+- You must have your own mask, which you must wear at all times inside the College, except when you are seated at a workstation with at least 2m of physical distancing.

 - If you need to visit the College’s support services on campus, you must make an appointment in advance.

 - The College has increased its cleaning routines and adjusted physical spaces where necessary, including closing some common areas.

 - The COVID-19 symptom self-assessment tool can be used if you think you may have been exposed to the virus or are experiencing any symptoms associated with it.

 - Anyone on campus who exhibits symptoms of COVID-19 will be isolated in the First Aid Room until they leave campus.
 All areas where they have been will be disinfected.
 The person must remain in isolation at home, call 1-877-644-4545 as soon as possible and follow the health guidelines provided.
 The Direction générale de la santé publique will contact anybody with whom a COVID-positive person has interacted at the College and instruct them on what to do.

 Students who have questions about these prevention measures can send a MIO to Maria Elena Abraham, Assistant to the Office of the Associate Dean, Student Success.

 What COVID-19 red zone measures are in place?

 On October 5, 2020, the government announced measures to limit the second wave of COVID-19 and these measures impact educational institutions situated in “red zones.”